PapiAlfa/FiveM-Documentation---Resources/3 | Port Forwarding.md

-3 | Portforwarding Your FiveM Server
+3 | Port forwarding Your FiveM Server

     A step-by-step guide on your FiveM server

     Setting a Static IP Address
-        To be able to maitain your forwarded ports you will need to set a static IP address to your device so the device's IP will not change - This is set through your device or your router.
+        To be able to maintain your forwarded ports you will need to set a static IP address to your device so the device's IP will not change - This is set through your device or your router.

     Finding your IPv4 address & Default Gateway:
-        1) Open Command Prompt as Administator
+        1) Open Command Prompt as Administrator
         2) Enter 'ipconfig' then enter
         3) Locate your IPv4 address & Default Gateway
         3) Note this down for future reference.